KaizerHind/VisualTexture-SAMP-v2/README.md

 #

+# `version 1.2.0` l # Changes released: 05 - April - 2021

+ - *The code and the software interface were rebuilt.*
+ - *Some unnecessary parts of the code have been removed.*

 # `version 1.2` l # Changes released: 04 - July - 2020

  - *Animations and textures section were added.
 (They arent fully ready yet)*